Problems of Failed Workflow Submission

 If you have added a condition in a workflow and the submitted record does not meet the condition, you cannot submit the workflow form.
 Edit the form to meet the condition or modify the condition before submitting it.

-If you fail to submit a workflow due to Next Node Rule not applicable, find and solve the problem in the following ways:
+If you fail to submit a workflow due to the Next Node Rule not applicable, find and solve the problem in the following ways.

 For example, Application No. is 00048.
 Click the Filter button, add a condition, and enter the number to check the record.